awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon Aurora MySQL Out of Memory Issues<a name="CHAP_Troubleshooting.AuroraMySQLOOM"></a>

 The Aurora MySQL `aurora_oom_response` instance\-level parameter can enable the DB instance to monitor the system memory and estimate the memory consumed by various statements and connections\.
 If the system runs low on memory, it can perform a list of actions to release that memory in an attempt to avoid out\-of\-memory \(OOM\) and database restart\.
-The instance\-level parameter takes a string of comma separated actions that a DB instance should take when its memory is low\.
-Valid actions include "print", "tune", "decline", "kill\_query" or any combination of these\.
+The instance\-level parameter takes a string of comma\-separated actions that a DB instance should take when its memory is low\.
+Valid actions include `print`, `tune`, `decline`, `kill_query`, or any combination of these\.
 An empty string means there should be no actions taken and effectively disables the feature\.

 The following are usage examples for the `aurora_oom_response` parameter:
-+ "print" – Only prints the queries taking high amount of memory\.
++ `print` – Only prints the queries taking high amount of memory\.
-+ "tune" – Tunes the internal table caches to release some memory back to the system\.
++ `tune` – Tunes the internal table caches to release some memory back to the system\.
-+ "decline" – Declines new queries once the instance is low on memory\.
++ `decline` – Declines new queries once the instance is low on memory\.
-+ "kill\_query" – Kills the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
++ `kill_query` – Kills the queries in descending order of memory consumption until the instance memory surfaces above the low threshold\.
 DDL statements are not killed\.
-+ "print, tune" – Performs actions described for both "print" and "tune"\.
++ `print, tune` – Performs actions described for both `print` and `tune`\.
-+ "tune, decline, kill\_query" – Performs the actions described for "tune", "decline", and "kill\_query"\.
++ `tune, decline, kill_query` – Performs the actions described for `tune`, `decline`, and `kill_query`\.

-For db\.t2 DB instance classes, the `aurora_oom_response` parameter is set to "print, tune" by default\.
+For db\.t2 DB instance classes, the `aurora_oom_response` parameter is set to `print, tune` by default\.
 For all other DB instance classes, the parameter value is empty by default \(disabled\)\.

 ## Amazon Aurora MySQL Replication Issues<a name="CHAP_Troubleshooting.MySQL"></a>